Finance worker pays out $25 million after video call with deepfake ‘chief financial officer’

 Hong Kong police didn’t reveal the title or particulars of the corporate or the worker.

-Authorities the world over are rising more and more involved on the sophistication of deepfake know-how and the nefarious makes use of it may be put to.
+Authorities internationally are rising more and more involved on the sophistication of deepfake know-how and the nefarious makes use of it may be put to.

-At the top of January, pornographic, AI-generated photos of the American pop star Taylor Swift unfold throughout social media, underscoring the damaging potential posed by synthetic intelligence know-how.
+At the tip of January, pornographic, AI-generated photos of the American pop star Taylor Swift unfold throughout social media, underscoring the damaging potential posed by synthetic intelligence know-how.

-The pictures – which present the singer in sexually suggestive and express positions – have been seen tens of hundreds of thousands of occasions earlier than being faraway from social platforms.
+The photographs – which present the singer in sexually suggestive and specific positions – had been seen tens of thousands and thousands of occasions earlier than being faraway from social platforms.